Comparison

 Should I use Stillwave or Vehicle Motion Cues?

-They solve different problems.
-Vehicle Motion Cues helps reduce sickness while reading on your phone.
-Stillwave prevents motion sickness from the vehicle movement itself.
+They target different situations.
+Vehicle Motion Cues helps while reading on your phone.
+Stillwave is a pre-travel sound session you play before motion starts.
 You can use both.

 Is Vehicle Motion Cues based on research?

 Apple hasn't published peer-reviewed studies on its effectiveness.
-The concept of reducing visual-vestibular conflict is sound, but the specific implementation hasn't been clinically validated.
-Stillwave's 100 Hz approach was studied at Nagoya University.
+The concept of reducing visual-vestibular conflict is well established, but the specific implementation hasn't been clinically validated.
+Stillwave plays a fixed 100 Hz pure tone as a listening session.

 Can I use them together?

 Yes.
-Use Stillwave before your trip for vestibular protection, and enable Vehicle Motion Cues if you plan to use your phone during the ride.
+Use Stillwave before your trip as a pre-travel sound session, and enable Vehicle Motion Cues if you plan to use your phone during the ride.

 Ready to try Stillwave?